Club Fund Raising Guidelines

 7. Insist that any fund raising project should come about only as a result of interest and appreciation for 4-H work, its precepts, ideals and goals.

 8 REMEMBER THE BASIC PURPOSE OF 4-H IS EDUCATION.
-Do not let sideline "busy work" like door-to-door canvassing get in the way of more fundamental programs of learning and doing.
+Do not let sideline fundraising "busy work" get in the way of the fundamental programs of learning and doing.

 9. KEEP FUND RAISING TO A MINIMUM.
 One or two special drives per year should be the maximum.
 Keep these campaigns short to avoid having to pay sales tax.

 10. Never let fund raising lower the status or prestige of 4-H. Wholesome educational purpose for funds and WISE use of them are the most important guiding principles.